Spiritual Life at Marian

 Liturgies are an important part of the Marian experience.
 Each school year at Marian begins with an opening Mass and the commissioning of the school class and club leaders.
 Masses are scheduled throughout the school year to celebrate the holy days and seasons of the church.
 In addition, the Mothers’ Club and the Dads’ Club each plan special liturgies for parents and their daughters followed by a breakfast.
 Students also have the opportunity to attend weekly Mass celebrated in the Chapel.
 The end of the school year is celebrated with a closing Mass.

-Each school day begins with morning prayer, and students have the opportunity to pray the rosary together every Friday morning.
+Each school day begins with morning prayer.
+Students have the opportunity to pray the rosary together weekly and participate in weekly bible study groups.
 During Lent, a reconciliation service is planned for students through their theology classes.